SCLElections/jupyterstream/jupyterstream/README.md

 python parallel_run.py -parallel 4 -run
 ```
 Within  `notebook_runs` should be 31 executed notebooks ([only 32 states](http://www.huffingtonpost.com/2014/05/27/state-party-registration_n_5399977.html) require party registration; Here we exclude California).

+## Master Notebook
+We also demo a "master" notebook that collects the important metrics and figures for analysis.
+See `[...]/jupyterstream/notebooks/my_notebook_master.ipynb` for details.